Helpico/Helpico/README.md

 *   A proven, operational technology platform ready for research.
 *   Technical and scientific leadership with a deep understanding of the Ukrainian context.
 *   A track record in project strategy, grant-writing, and impact delivery.
-*   An unwavering civic commitment to Ukraine’s recovery.
+*   A deep, genuine dedication to Ukraine’s recovery.

 ---